 A parent church has two choices.
 They can either hold on to them and hope for successors or they can release them and empower co-labourers.

-RISEN launched as a New Venture on October 1, 2017 in Hamilton, ON.
+In the case of Risen, this second generation community launched as a co-labouring New Venture on October 1, 2017 in Hamilton, ON.

-“When I look around at ethnic churches, I see a HUGE capacity in the second generation if we can begin to partner with the mother-church and work alongside yet individually -- we can double our reaching capacity.
+John observes: “When I look around at ethnic churches, I see a huge capacity in the second generation if we can begin to partner with the mother-church and work alongside yet individually - we can double our reaching capacity.
 How do we break off not out of anger or dispute but intentionally?”

 The fruit of mutual submission is sweet.

 And it continues to grow: Risen has become a group of around 30 young professionals and additional young people who are empowered to find out what it is that God wants them to do.
 And though initially it was presumed that their immediate reach would be second generation Vietnamese, demographics continue to shift and rearrange and they find their immediate community and peers increasingly diverse.

 Currently they are discerning God’s purpose further by revisiting the gospel as a community, asking God to refocus them and give them a specific burden.
 And they have begun praying together: “Lord, open up a people group or a part of the city that You want us to focus on."

 We pray for Risen what Peter prayed for the early church at the beginning of his first letter: Grace and peace be theirs in abundance!